 The cold affects humans visibly and including that can really make one relate to your character and feel for them.
 Some physical reactions are a very red nose, cheeks that feel rubbed raw, a very warm mouth (since its the only part that will feel warm), fingers that move slowly, wet hair that actually freezes, burning earlobes, and burning toes.
-Though burning tends to feel like the opposite reaction to cold, often times when the cold gets to a point, it does truly feel like burning.
+Though ‘burning’ is most often related to fire, often times when the cold gets to a point, it does truly feel like burning.

-- DON”T simply tell us how your character feels though.
-If you want us to shiver along with them, tell us how the wind is whipping through the trees, creaking and groaning like an old rocking chair.
-Tell us how the snow sparkles with ice crystals, hardened so that the newly fallen snow bounces on the top every time a breeze stirs the air.
-Tell us how the snow seems to blaze in the sun, radiating a heat that tempts one to step outside yet saps the warmth the moment you do.
-Tell us how the snow falls, tiny little specs of ice floating down to land on a nose or a forehead, a single soldier in the army coming from the sky to cover the land in an icy grip.
+Don’t simply tell us how your character feels in the cold.
+If you want readers to shiver along with them, tell us how “the wind is whipping through the trees, creaking and groaning like an old rocking chair”.
+Tell us how “the snow sparkles with ice crystals, hardened so that the newly fallen snow bounces on the top every time a breeze stirs the air”.
+Tell us how “the snow seems to blaze in the sun, seeming to radiate a heat that tempts one to step outside yet saps the warmth the moment you do”.
+Tell us how “the snow falls, tiny little specs of ice floating down to land on a nose or a forehead, a single soldier in the army coming from the sky to cover the land in an icy grip”.

-- Clothing makes a difference.
-Wearing a big warm fluffy coat will help, but the key to staying warm (or freezing without) is layering.
+Clothing makes a difference.
+Wearing a big warm fluffy coat will help, but the key to staying warm is layering.
 A character can survive even negative temperatures with a few pairs of socks, a few shirts, sweatshirts, and a regular coat.
 But remember, especially in the extreme cold, any uncovered part (nose, ears, cheeks) will get very cold, very quickly, even if the rest of you is warm.
 Someone who has lived in a cold climate or is familiar with it will always layer up and cover all exposed areas.
 But, if you are in a cold that contains heavy, wet snow, you will need something that is more water repellent or you’ll be carrying wet gear and facing a sickness.
 The type of clothes your character has on will tell your readers if he is comfortable or not in the climate and hint at possible dangers ahead for them.

-- Icy and snowy- this is dangerous, but often times beautiful.
+Icy and snowy: This is dangerous, but often times beautiful.
 When it’s extremely cold, snowflakes tend to be small, hard, and more like ice.
-This can be deceiving and can lead to extremely slippery conditions.
+The snowfall amount often remains lowers it can lead to extremely slippery and dangerous conditions.
 (Negative to single digit)

-- Cold and wet/snowing- This is the type of day where the temperatures are a little higher but because of that the snow is heavy, thick, and tends to be very wet.
-Despite not being very cold, this can be one of the most dangerous to be out in.
-You tend to get very wet in it and if you’re not properly prepared, this can lead to pneumonia or hypothermia.
+Cold and wet/snowing: This is the type of day where the temperatures are a little higher but because of that the snow is heavy, thick, and tends to be very wet.
+Despite not being very cold, this can be one of the most dangerous types to be out in.
+You tend to get very wet in it and if you’re not properly prepared, this can lead to colds, pneumonia, or hypothermia.
 (High twenties to mid-thirties)

-- Cold and wet/rain: This is a nasty type, similar to the above type.
-It’s still cold, yet it’s raining.
-Occasionally it feels more like sleet coming down.
+Cold and wet/rain: This is a nasty type, similar to the above type.
+It’s still cold, yet it’s raining rather than snowing.
+Occasionally it will feel more like sleet coming down.
 This is miserable.
 It’s not extremely cold but the rain makes everything wet.
 This is can also lead to sickness very easily if not properly prepared.
 An especially dangerous aspect is the fact that when the sun goes down, the rain tends to turn to ice on the roads, sidewalks, and other surfaces making everything extremely slick.
 (Low thirties to high thirties)

 Hope these tips help.
 Go out there and write some frigid scenes.
 If you have any other questions, you can comment here or shoot me a question on my contact page!